 While null findings are not a limitation, the Pictorial Fire-Stroop was unable to discriminate between firesetters and non-firesetters, or predict firesetting behaviour.
 A possibility for these null results may lie with the design of the Pictorial Fire-Stroop.
 Compared to the previous version of the Pictorial Fire-Stroop (Gallagher-Duffy et al., 2009), this study utilised real photos of fire rather than line drawings.
 However, the coloured rectangles presented over the photos may have diminished any attentional bias towards the fire photos from the firesetter sample because they were artificially creating a focal point, interfering with engagement with the fire images.
 In future studies, incorporating an onset delay for the coloured rectangles to ensure participants engage with the fire photos may yield improved results for the Pictorial Fire-Stroop to distinguish between non-firesetters and firesetters.

 Further limitations are noted for the Lexical Fire-Stroop.
 The Lexical Fire-Stroop utilised a list of 21 fire-related and 21 neutral words (Hoerold & Tranah, 2014), with each word having varying association with the category “fire” impacting participants’ reaction time.
 Conducting a preliminary study to ensure participants correctly perceive a list of words belong to the desired category could prove vital in enhancing word-related implicit tests.
 Lastly, data collection was conducted over Zoom during a global pandemic while Australian citizens were under varying stages of lockdown.
 Therefore, researchers were unable to standardise the testing apparatus used by participants when they were completing the implicit Stroop tasks.
 Whilst administering the Stroop tasks via Inquisit proportions of all stimuli were standardised in an attempt to control for differing screen sizes, and participants were instructed to share screen to allow the researchers to monitor responses and ensure participants understood instructions.
 Nonetheless, complete standardisation was not possible.
 It is unknown what impact variations in screen brightness and size may have had on task performance.
 Ideally, future studies should administer these tasks in a more standardised environment.
-The current study recruited a similar sized sample to Gallagher-Duffy et al. (2009) and Hoerold & Tranah (2014), n=98 and n=64, respectively.
-However, all three studies found small to moderate effect sizes in their analyses.
+Whilst the current study recruited a similar sized sample to Gallagher-Duffy et al. (2009) and Hoerold and Tranah (2014), n=98 and n=64, respectively, and all three studies found small to moderate effect sizes in their analyses, some small effects may not have been observable (e.g. results related to Pictorial Fire-Stroop).
 To truly elucidate the efficacy of the implicit Stroop tasks a larger sample may be required despite the practical difficulties in recruiting large adolescent firesetter samples.

 The current study contributes to a novel, but evolving area of literature investigating implicit measures of fire interest.
 This area of research is in a state of infancy requiring further work to improve implicit fire interest measures to circumvent the limitations of explicit measures.
 One possible avenue for future research is to investigate the effectiveness of alternative implicit fire interest paradigms.
 Within the field of cognitive psychology, the Implicit Association Task (IAT) has been widely used as a measure of unconscious associations between attributes and categories.
 It has been successfully used to assess implicit racist associations, food preferences, and sexual preferences (Geer & Robertson, 2005; Greenwald et al., 2009; Maison et al., 2004).
 Within the YMF literature, the Stroop paradigm is the only measure used thus far to investigate implicit fire interest, however a modified IAT task could be developed as an alternative way to measure attentional bias towards fire, and accurately predict firesetting behaviour.
 Furthermore, this study investigated a community sample, but future research should be expanded to contrast performance on the implicit and explicit measures between a community sample of non-firesetters and a sample of known juvenile firesetters.